Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 Four people walked the entire seven-day schedule.
-Those who only took one or a few days walked together every day.
-First-time participants also enthusiastically beat the drums and chanted the daimoku.
+Every day, many participants who joined for only one or a few days joined us and walked together.
+First-time participants also enthusiastically beat the Uchiwa Daiko (hand drums) and chanted the Odaimoku.

 It is not well known in Japan, but the divisions in Taiwanese society are deep and serious on many levels.
-There are many different positions and categories, such as benshengren (mainlanders), waishengren (mainlanders), indigenous peoples, immigrants, deep blue, deep green, pro-American, pro-China, and so on, and it is said that labeling makes reconciliation difficult.
+There are many different positions and categories, such as Benshengren (Han Taiwanese people who lived in Taiwan before Taiwan was relinquished by Japan at the end of World War II, Waishengren (Mainland Chinese people who immigrated to Taiwan after World War II, especially during the KMT retreat to Taiwan in 1949), Indigenous peoples, new immigrants, deep blue, deep green, pro-US, pro-China, and so on, and it is said that labeling makes reconciliation difficult.

 This time, participants came from a wide range of positions and beliefs, but I believe that the march was centered around prayer and reaffirmed the spirit of the Lotus Sutra, which is to respect each other.